Key takeaways

 Submit the application and get funded

 Once you’ve chosen your lender and prepared your documents, submit your application.
-If approved, review the loan agreement carefully before signing to make sure you understand the terms, rate, and when your first payment is due.
+If approved, review the loan agreement carefully before signing to make sure you understand the terms, interest rate, and payment due dates.

-While hardship loans can provide essential relief during tough times, they’re not the only option.
-Here are some viable alternatives to hardship loans that might better fit your financial situation.
+While emergency hardship loans can provide relief during tough times, they’re not the only option.
+Here are some alternatives to hardship loans.

 Payday alternative loans (PALs)

-Federal credit unions offer Payday Alternative Loans (PALs) as a safer, more affordable option than traditional payday loans and payday advance apps.
+Federal credit unions offer Payday Alternative Loans (PALs) as a more affordable option than traditional payday loans.
+Payday loans may advertise themselves as hardship loans with no credit check, but they can have sky-high interest rates and fees.

 Ask for bill extensions or payment plans